themegrill/easy-social-sharing/readme.txt

 == Changelog ==

+= 1.2.0 - TBD =
+* Fix - Check for handheld devices behaviour
+* Tweak - Move the Home from custom screen setting section
+* Tweak - easy_social_sharing_queued_js filter
+* Tweak - `ess_clean` to ignore non-scalar vars
+* Tweak - Custom layout design for inline
+* Refactor - Frontend Sidebar layout design
+* Feature - Handle DB updates in the background
+* Feature - Sortable networks and settings optimize

 = 1.0.1 - 19/05/2016 =
 * Fix - Sharing button design issue

 = 1.0.0 - 16/05/2016 =
 * Initial Public Release

+== Upgrade Notice ==

+= 1.2.0 =
+1.2.0 is a major update so it is important that you make backups, and ensure themes and extensions are 1.2 compatible before upgrading.